livepeer/LIPs/LIPs/LIP-treasury_contribution_percentage.md

 ### Initial Values

 * `treasuryRewardCutRate`: 12.5%
-* `treasuryContributionCeiling`: 750000 LPT
+* `treasuryBalanceCeiling`: 750000 LPT

 ## Specification Rationale

 This method of deducting a % from the round-based rewards out of current protocol inflation based on a governance controlled parameter meets requirements one and two of the specified principles: namely that public goods will be funded by the commons and the community will have governance control over the level of contribution.
-The `treasuryContributionCeiling` ensures that the community will be forced to take proactive action to re-enable any contribution percentage value greater than zero if the treasury is not being distributed efficiently and there is "enough" LPT already within the treasury.
+The `treasuryBalanceCeiling` ensures that the community will be forced to take proactive action to re-enable any contribution percentage value greater than zero if the treasury is not being distributed efficiently and there is "enough" LPT already within the treasury.
 Finally, the supply expectations of the Livepeer protocol, amongst the wide number of stakeholders who have already made participation decisions based upon these assumptions, will not be violated, as they would be in an alternative implementation for funding the treasury such as an additional token mint.

 ### Funding within reward call